shub1504/Keywords/README.md

 ![image alt](https://github.com/shub1504/Keywords/blob/54baf75a6351d4282daaa21013b2efa2bc4eb9b6/os.jpeg)

-* **CISC**->CISC, or Complex Instruction Set Computer, is a type of computer architecture that aims to provide a rich set of instructions for executing a wide variety of tasks directly in hardware.
+* **CISC**->CISC, or Complex Instruction Set Computer, is a computer architecture in which single instructions can execute several low level operations or are capable of multi step operations or addressing modes within single instructions.

-* **RISC**->RISC, or Reduced Instruction Set Computer, is a type of computer architecture that focuses on a simplified set of instructions compared to CISC (Complex Instruction Set Computer) architectures.
-The RISC approach emphasizes efficiency and speed by using a smaller, more streamlined set of instructions.
+* **RISC**->RISC, or Reduced Instruction Set Computer, is a type of microprocessor architecture that utilizes a small,highly optimised set of instructions rather than highly-specialized set of instructions typically found in architecture.

-* **RISC-V**-> is an open standard instruction set architecture (ISA) based on the principles of Reduced Instruction Set Computer (RISC) design.
+* **RISC-V**->  it is a open source instruction set architecture used to develop custom processors for a variety of applications

-* **KERNAL**->The term "kernel" refers to the core component of an operating system (OS) that manages system resources and enables communication between hardware and software.

-* **LINUX**->Linux is a widely-used open-source operating system kernel that serves as the foundation for many operating systems, commonly referred to as Linux distributions or distros.
+* **KERNAL**->it is a computer program at the core of a computer's operation system and generally has complete control over everything in the system.
+It is also responsible for preventing and mitigating conflicts between different processes.
+Example : Linux

+* **LINUX**-> It is a open source operating system made by Linus torvalds came under UNIX(uniplexed information computer system)
+It has two types of families:-
+• Debian - it contains operating system like UBUNTU
+• RHEL - It contain operating system like centOS,oracle,fedora,red hat

 3.**NETWORK**
 A network is a system that connects multiple devices, allowing them to communicate with each other and share resources.